top of page

 potting event on July 13, 2024.

-LICI has an Abbeville Red Louisiana iris restoration project underway at the boardwalk swamp in Palmetto Island State Park with their partners, the Friends of the Palmetto Island State Park.
-The park is located slightly downriver and across the Vermilion River from the Abbeville Swamp and was shown on a historical map as once having Abbeville Red irises growing within its swamp.
+LICI is leading an Abbeville Red Louisiana iris restoration project at the boardwalk swamp in Palmetto Island State Park, in partnership with the Friends of Palmetto Island State Park.
+The park, located slightly downriver and across the Vermilion River from the Abbeville Swamp, was shown on historical maps as once supporting Abbeville Red irises within its wetlands.

-The park's boardwalk swamp is home to an Abbeville Red iris display, created in 2011 by the Louisiana Wildlife and Fisheries and the Department of State Parks with the help of the Friends of Palmetto Island State Park, Inc. The idea was that this public display would showcase this rare iris in its natural habitat since the swamp where the irises originated is privately owned and gated.
+The boardwalk swamp at Palmetto Island State Park features an Abbeville Red iris display, established in 2011 by the Louisiana Department of Wildlife and Fisheries and the Department of State Parks, with assistance from the Friends of Palmetto Island State Park, Inc. The display was created to showcase this rare iris in its natural habitat, since the swamp where the irises originally grew is privately owned and gated.

 On September 9, 2023, LICI held a Chinese Tallow tree removal event in the boardwalk swamp of Palmetto Island State Park as part of its management plan for